JordanWelsman/nexport/docs/joss/paper.md

 -->

 # Acknowledgements

+nexoort was developed to support the model loading of `inference-engine`, a Fortran package that enables deep learning inference in Fortran applications, where it was used to replace the Thompson microphisics model used in the precipitation simulation component in `ICAR`.

 nexport was developed at Lawrence Berkeley National Laboratory, and was wholly funded under contract with the U.S. Department of Energy (DOE).
 It is actively being developed as